 Now your device is in the DFU mode and you can release the Home button as well.

 Note: If your iPhone failed to enter the DFU mode after multiple attempts, click “If your device fails to activate DFU mode, please click here to enter Recovery Mode” in the bottom of the window, and follow the instructions to enter Recovery Mode.

 For iPhone 6s or earlier, press and hold the Sleep/Wake button and Home button at the same time.

-For iPhone 7 or newer, hold the Power button and the Volume Down button at the same time.
+For iPhone 7/7 Plus, hold the Power button and the Volume Down button at the same time.

 Holding both buttons for about 20 seconds, do not release the buttons until you see the recovery mode screen, then the software will detect your device.
 Keep holding both buttons when you see the Apple logo.

 Step 3: The software will detect your iPhone in DFU mode or Recovery mode, and match your iPhone device model automatically.

 Check it and if there’s no problem, please click “Download” button to reinstall the iOS firmware for your iPhone.
 It may take some times, just wait for the good outcome and don’t stop the process.